 In Battle Mountain General Hospital, 13.51% of Patients use Anti-Psychotic Medication

 This indicates the percent of patients who were prescribed antipsychotic medications.
 Antipsychotic medications are prescribed to patients for a variety of conditions, including cognitive disorders.
 Tragically, in some situations, high levels of antipsychotic drug use may indicate a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents prescribed antianxiety drugs.
-Antianxiety drugs are prescribed to residents experiencing depression and anxiety.
+This datapoint gauges the percent of long-term stay residents who were prescribed antianxiety drugs.
+These drugs are prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Battle Mountain General Hospital, 2.99% of Patients

 This tells you the percentage of residents who are showing symptoms of depression.
 Higher levels of depression could indicate a less hospitable environment.

 In Battle Mountain General Hospital, 76.92% of Patients